Zartan: Spy Troops

 Zartan appeared in the direct-to-video CGI animated movie G.I.
 Joe: Spy Troops, voiced by Colin Murdock.

 G.I.
 Joe: Sigma 6

 Zartan appeared in G.I.
 Joe: Sigma 6.
 His disguise techniques are due to hologram generators in his suit.

 Resolute

 Zartan makes two appearances in the G.I.
 Joe: Resolute series.
 He first appears in a flashback at the beginning of the series, where he injures Snake Eyes, and assassinates the Hard Master.
 He later appears near the end of the series, where he is leading a security force guarding a Cobra base.
 He manages to corner Duke and Scarlett, when Scarlett gives him the option to just leave, as Zartan is only a mercenary and not part of Cobra.
-Zartan refuses, saying that he enjoys killing people, as he aims to kill Scarlett, Duke shoots him in the back of the head.
+Zartan refuses, saying that he enjoys killing people, as he aims to kill Scarlett, Duke shoots him in the back.

+It is unknown if this version of Zartan leads the Dreadnoks as they don't appear nor was mentioned in the series.